IFOnlyC/2022Spring_Finals/README.md

 Sum up the difference between members and casual users behavior in trip duration and distance, we calculate mean in five different cities.
 ![image](https://user-images.githubusercontent.com/48091236/166570977-2a9e3ea4-a961-4103-bb09-face98537451.png)

-***Conclusion:*** members and casual members have simialr trip distance, but members' trip duration time is lesser than casual users.
+***Conclusion:*** members and casual members have simialr trip distance, but members' trip duration time is shorter than casual users.
 Members prefer using bike share than casual member(non-member) when trip duration is about 10 minutes in these cities.

 ### DataSets Source: